FreeRTOS/coreMQTT/cbmc/proofs/MQTT_SerializePingreq/README.md

-MQTT_DeserializeAck proof
+MQTT_SerializePingreq proof
 ==============

-This directory contains a memory safety proof for MQTT_DeserializeAck.
+This directory contains a memory safety proof for MQTT_SerializePingreq.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer